 Production AI agents (Claude Code, Devin, Cursor) increasingly use RL training.
 Agent-R1 (Nov 2025) proved agents are being trained end-to-end on tool-use trajectories.
 OWASP’s Agentic Top 10 identifies the risks but nobody has built open-source RL-specific attack frameworks.

 This project bridges that gap: executable attacks mapped to 7/10 OWASP Agentic categories.
+For the broader argument on why RL attacks represent the next threat frontier beyond prompt injection, see Prompt Injection Is Yesterday’s Threat.

 Key Results